-I find The Thrill of It All (1963), with Garner as Doris Day's befuddled husband, far superior to the Doris Day-Rock Hudson movies of that period; the Norman Jewison-directed comedy is also more enjoyable than the other 1963 Doris Day-James Garner pairing, Michael Gordon's Mover Over Darling.
-As a bonus, The Thrill of It All features an outstanding supporting cast, including scene-stealers Alice Pearce, ZaSu Pitts, Edward Andrews, and Reginald Owen.
+Norman Jewison’s The Thrill of It All (1963), with Garner as Doris Day’s befuddled husband, is similar to the Doris Day-Rock Hudson movies of that period; and some may find it as enjoyable as the other 1963 Doris Day-James Garner pairing, Michael Gordon’s Mover Over, Darling.
+As a bonus, The Thrill of It All features a top-notch supporting cast, including scene-stealers Alice Pearce, ZaSu Pitts, Edward Andrews, and Reginald Owen.

 James Garner movies: TCM schedule (ET) on July 28, 2014

-4:00 PM DARBY'S RANGERS (1958).
-Dir.: William A. Wellman.
+4:00 PM DARBY’S RANGERS (1958).
+Director: William A. Wellman.
 Cast: James Garner, Etchika Choureau, Jack Warden, Torin Thatcher, Murray Hamilton, Stuart Whitman.

 6:15 PM MISTER BUDDWING (1966).
-Dir.: Delbert Mann.
+Director: Delbert Mann.
 Cast: James Garner, Jean Simmons, Suzanne Pleshette, Angela Lansbury, Katharine Ross, George Voskovec, Jack Gilford, Joe Mantell.

 8:00 PM THE THRILL OF IT ALL (1963).
-Dir.: Norman Jewison.
+Director: Norman Jewison.
 Cast: Doris Day, James Garner, Arlene Francis, Edward Andrews, Reginald Owen, ZaSu Pitts, Alice Pearce.

 10:00 PM THE AMERICANIZATION OF EMILY (1964).
-Dir.: Arthur Hiller.
+Director: Arthur Hiller.
 Cast: James Garner, Julie Andrews, Melvyn Douglas, James Coburn, Keenan Wynn, Joyce Grenfell, Liz Frazer, Edward Binns, William Windom.

-12:00 AM THE CHILDREN'S HOUR (1961).
-Dir.: William Wyler.
+12:00 AM THE CHILDREN’S HOUR (1961).
+Director: William Wyler.
 Cast: Audrey Hepburn, Shirley MacLaine, James Garner, Fay Bainter, Miriam Hopkins, Karen Balkin, Veronica Cartwright.